 Please note that UC Berkeley must have taken title to the equipment on or after July 1, 2014 in order for the purchase to qualify.

 The SBOE has limited the partial rate exemption to $200 million in purchases in a calendar year UC system-wide, which will be monitored by Accounts Payable.

-The exemption reduces the current sales tax rate by 3.9375%, resulting in an effective rate of 5.3125% for research equipment use in biotechnology, physical engineering, and life sciences delivered to Berkeley.
+The exemption reduces the current sales tax rate by 3.9375%, resulting in an effective rate of 6.3125% for research equipment use in biotechnology, physical engineering, and the life sciences delivered to Berkeley, and an effective rate of 5.8125% for research equipment use in biotechnology, physical engineering, and the life sciences delivered to Richmond.
 The effective rate may change if equipment is delivered to a different city in California.